Dev-hwang/simple_text_field/README.md

 | `borderRadius`* | Set the radius of the border. <br> Default value is `const BorderRadius.all(Radius.circular(2.0))`. |

 **Note:** The parameters marked with an asterisk(*) operate when `simpleBorder` is true.

+## Support

+If you find any bugs or issues while using the plugin, please register an issues on [GitHub](https://github.com/Dev-hwang/simple_text_field/issues).
+You can also contact us at <hwj930513@naver.com>.